 Ha Long Bay Facts

-- Ha Long Bay forms an incredibly beautiful and picturesque bay.
-It is located in the Quang Ninh Province, of Vietnam, in Asia.
+- Without question, the world renowned site known as Ha Long Bay forms an incredibly beautiful and picturesque location.
+This true marvel of Nature formed in an area already known for its beauty.
+That’s because this wonder is located in the Quang Ninh Province, of Vietnam, in Asia.

-- Ha Long Bay formed over a period of many millions of years.
-This formation occurred due to a combination of several factors.
+- However, as is often the case, all this beauty did not just appear overnight.
+To be certain, fabulous Ha Long Bay formed slowly over a period of many millions of years.
+Furthermore, this incredible formation occurred due to a very specific combination of several natural processes.

-- This magnificent site also remains renowned for its incredible array of columns, karsts, and islets.
-Most of these primarily formed from limestone.
+- These impressive processes included geological activity and erosion, including both wind and water.
+The magnificent Ha Long Bay also remains renowned for its incredible array of columns, karsts, and islets.
+Most of these primarily formed from comparatively soft local limestone.

 Ha Long Bay Geology

-Within the confines of the bay also stands about 2,000 islands and karsts.
-The majority of these mainly consist of limestone.
-The greatest percentage of these also appear monolithic in shape.
+Furthermore, within the confines of the bay also stands yet more wonders to be appreciated.
+These include approximately 2,000 small islands and karsts.
+In addition, the majority of these formations mainly consist of limestone.
+The greatest percentage of these also appear as monolithic in shape.

 Ha Long Bay Climate and Endemic Species

-The climate of Ha Long Bay remains considered rather tropical, with the presence of two distinct seasons.
-Summer stays moist and hot, while winter grows rather cold.
-Annual rainfall amounts averages around 78 in (2 m) in total.
+The wonders of stunning Ha Long Bay even extend to its climate.
+For the most part, this remains considered distinctly tropical.
+This comes with the presence of two distinct seasons.
+Summer remains moist and hot, while winter grows rather cold.
+Additionally, annual rainfall amounts averages around 78 in (2 m) in total.

-Most of the karsts have a covering of thick vegetation.
-Furthermore, most of the islets also boast extensive vegetation.
+Further adding to the splendor of this tiny and remote part of the world, most of the karsts have a covering of thick vegetation.
+Furthermore, most of the islets also boast extensive quantities of vegetation.
 A total of 14 recognized endemic species of flora also live across the islets and karsts Of Ha Long Bay.